 Antos was raised in Cleveland and earned a degree in Journalism and Communications from Cleveland State University and a master’s degree in Organizational Leadership from Gonzaga University.
 He brings more than a decade of work experience spanning business development, customer support and strategic relationships in the tech community.
 Antos has helped numerous organizations strengthen long-term growth plans and develop strong tech education and leadership, including ITT Technical Institute, OEConnection and the OHTec program with Greater Cleveland Partnership and COSE.

 In an industry where in-demand software developers often switch jobs, hiring a new developer at a $60K salary can cost an employer up to $90K more in recruiting, training and benefit costs.
 Antos wants to help employers avoid this expense with a long-term view of developing and advancing current tech employees and also providing a pipeline of new, diverse talent.
 “We Can Code IT grads are ready to be hands-on with the latest software languages — and they have the soft skills and maturity that recent college grads often don’t have,” says Antos.
 “Many of these folks are changing industries and capable of entering new business environments and cultures.”

 We Can Code IT is located in Cleveland and Columbus and teaches coding skills needed to enter the software development field.
 With a unique focus on diversity and inclusion, We Can Code IT reaches out to women and minorities underrepresented in the growing tech industry.
-Interested students can take a free online assessment and register for full time or part time courses at WeCanCodeIT.org
+Interested students can take a free online assessment and register for daytime or evening courses at WeCanCodeIT.org